AVSLab/basilisk/docs/source/Support/User/migratingToBsk2.rst

     msg.write(msgData, time)

+Note that stand-alone messages written in Python don't have a module ID.
+The message module ID is thus set to -1.

 Reading a Basilisk Message from Python
 --------------------------------------
 Assume ``bskObject`` is the Basilisk module created in Python.
 To read an output message ``someOutMsg``